paghosh/Nepal-Civil-War-and-Int-Migration/README.md

 \end{cases}
 $$

-Conflict Intensity based on the Months of War
+*Conflict<sub>dm</sub> is the intensity based on month of war.
+It is the sum of 1 or 0 in each 131 months*